aojie654/akamai-tools/01_cip/README_en.md

     ================= pstools.akamai.com =================
     ```

-## 0x05. 其他
+## 0x05.
+Others

-- 如果发现在查询过程中存在 "Request error of xxx: timed out", 那就是请求去 EdgeScape server 失败了, 重试即可
+- If the messages shows: "Request error of xxx: timed out" as result means request timeout of the EdgeScape server, just retry for more times.